abhinav-jay/.config/README.md

 ## notes

 I have a wallpaper called wallpaper.jpg in my Downloads folder, you will need that file.
 The theme used is tokyonight storm except for wofi.
 Wofi is in nord theme.
-I was using nord theme before and haven't changed my wofi theme, I will change it soon.
+I was using nord theme before and haven't changed my wofi theme yet, I will change it soon.

 Feel free to use the config :).